 Whether the developers who create the questionable add-ons, or the people who use them to watch copyrighted content without permission, are in violation of any laws is another big question.
-Copyright holders in the US and elsewhere would certainly say yes.
+Copyright holders in the US, UK, and elsewhere would certainly say yes.
 And while users may think that because they’re not downloading content — just streaming it online — they aren’t violating copyright law, that’s not how many legal agencies see things.

 Legal Or Illegal?
 The Debate Continues

 Is Kodi legal in the US?
 The answer depends on how it’s used, and how much liability one places on the technology itself.
-The same likely holds for Canada, the UK, and other countries.
+The same likely holds for Canada, the UK, Australia, Ireland, and other countries.